-Rapid Prototyping.
-It is the simplest and most cost-effective method to validate your product and fix usability issues.
+It’s the simplest and most cost-effective method to validate your product and fix usability issues.
 If you want to build a successful product, you must build prototypes first.
-It’s an integral part of the Lean UX method and user centered design process.
+It’s an integral part of the Lean UX method and user centred design process.
 Get your product in front of your users early and regularly to test the idea and workflows.

 Why is it so important?

 Using prototypes allows you to test your product with actual customers as early as possible.
 Testing early means you can see whether your idea is worth it or not.
 You’re validating the idea before making the long-term commitment.

 With traditional market research you’re asking people for their opinions based on hypothetical scenarios.
 With a prototype you can get a version of the product in their hands and see for yourself how they behave with it.
 This also gives users the ability to better understand the product and give useful feedback on it.

 You’ve shared your prototype and everyone loves the idea behind it.
 It’s going to be a hit.
 Time to start building the final product, right?

 Wrong.
 Your prototype isn’t just for validating the idea.
 You need to test it with real users to uncover usability issues.